Jeremy Dein QC

 Band 1 Silk, Crime, Chambers Directory and Legal 500

-Frequent commentator on criminal Justice related issues: BBC radio 5 live, BBC radio London, LBC, Tal radio.
-Also frequently appears as newspaper reviewer, Talk radio.
+Jeremy frequently appears in the media as commentator and reviewer on criminal Justice related issues: BBC Radio 5 live, BBC Radio London, LBC, and Talk Radio.

 For more information: http://jeremydeinqc.com/

 2015: Shortlisted for Crime Silk of the Year – Chambers UK Bar Awards 2015

 2014: Elected Joint Head of Chambers (Head of Crime group).